Find out the top things to do, the best restaurants, hotels, and some insider information to help you plan your visit to Cadiz, Spain.

-Cadiz, Spain: Best Time To Visit
+When Is The Best Time To Visit Cadiz?

-Southern Spain benefits from pretty warm temperatures all year around.
-Even in mid-winter it can be as warm as 16 or 17 degrees.
-The time you may find the weather uncomfortable is more likely to be in the summer months when temperatures can reach as high as 38-40 degrees.
-It was around 39 degrees during my visit in late June, so be prepared!
+Is Cadiz good for a holiday in peak summer?
+Well, you may find the weather uncomfortable in the summer months as temperatures can reach as high as 38-40 degrees.
+It was around 39 degrees during my visit in late June, so check before you pack and be prepared!

 Cadiz is particularly famous for its Carnival in February.
 There are also plenty of celebrations during Semana Santa (Holy Week).
 Just remember, the city will be extra busy during these periods, and accommodation may be a bit pricier, and harder to find!

-Cadiz, Spain: Things To Do
+Top Things To Do In Cadiz, Spain

 They know which bars have interesting stories to tell, where to get the best fried fish, and where you should spend your Euros for the rest of your stay!